nexus949/scli/readme.md

 Each key value - pair must be unique !
 If duplicates are entered manually by editing the `.txt` file then scli will throw error !

-While opening scli checks if a stored path associated with the key is valid or not and if valid it will open it.
+While opening, scli checks if a stored path associated with the key is valid or not, and if valid it will open it.

 **SCLI CANNOT OPEN FILES THAT REQUIRE ADMINISTRATOR PREMISSION**